stopthatrightmeow/Mod-erate-Impact/readme.md

 4. Run the image: `docker-compose up -d`
 5. If running locally, browse to: `http://localhost:8080`, otherwise browse to `http://<IP ADDRESS>:8080`

 Enjoy!
-The application will begin tracking moderator information
+The application will begin tracking moderator information.

 ### Local Install (Probably the easiest!)